Purpose

 Detailed Description

 Study Description: The novel coronavirus (SARS-CoV-2) outbreak started in 2019 and has resulted in a world-wide pandemic infection designated COVID-19.
 This pandemic has become an unprecedented global threat to individuals, communities and health systems.
 While immediate attention has appropriately focused on prevention and treatment of SARS CoV-2 infection, the widespread societal mental health consequences of the pandemic cannot be ignored.
 Given the catastrophic impact of the COVID-19 pandemic, it is critical to prospectively and longitudinally assess the impact on alcohol use and problems, along with associated behaviors and outcomes.
 Thus, the goal of this study is to examine the impact of the COVID-19 pandemic on alcohol use and consequences in individuals across the spectrum of alcohol use and alcohol use disorder.
 Objectives: The specific aims of this study are: 1.
 To evaluate the impact of the COVID-19 pandemic on alcohol consumption and consequences in individuals across the spectrum of alcohol use and those with AUD.
-2. To evaluate the time-course of changes in measures of negative life events, social isolation and stress, and their effect on alcohol consumption and consequences over a 24-month period during and following the COVID-19 pandemic.
+2. To evaluate the time-course of changes in measures of negative life events, social isolation and stress, and their effect on alcohol consumption and consequences over a 2-3 year period during and following the COVID-19 pandemic.
 3. (Exploratory aim) To examine the role of anxiety, depression, craving, binge drinking, impaired control in the relationships examined above.
-Endpoints: Participants will be invited to complete several surveys by phone and/or online over 2 years at intervals that range from weekly to bimonthly in the first year and every 6 months during the second year.
+Endpoints: In Phase 1 of the study (conducted from June 2020-September 2023), participants will be invited to complete several surveys by phone and/or online over 2 years at intervals that range from weekly to bimonthly in the first year and every 6 months during the second year.
 Depending on the trajectory of the pandemic, the frequency of the surveys may be modified if necessary.
+In Phase 2 of the study (starting in October 2023), participants will complete surveys by phone and/or online over 3 years at 1 to 3-month intervals.
 The surveys will assess a range of outcomes related to alcohol consumption and consequences, along with measures of other substance use, stress, sleep, physical health and quality of life.

 Notice